Stephen R. L. Clark

 Stephen Richard Lyster Clark (born 30 October 1945) is an English philosopher and professor emeritus of philosophy at the University of Liverpool.
 An "anarcho-conservative", Clark specialises in the philosophy of religion and animal rights, writing from a philosophical position that might broadly be described as Christian Platonist.
 He is the author of twenty books, including The Moral Status of Animals (1977), The Nature of the Beast (1982), Animals and Their Moral Standing (1997), G.K.
 Chesterton (2006), Philosophical Futures (2011), and Ancient Mediterranean Philosophy (2012), as well as 77 scholarly articles, and chapters in another 109 books.
-He is a former editor-in-chief of the Journal of Applied Philosophy (1990–2001).
+He is a former editor-in-chief of the Journal of Applied Philosophy (1990–2001) and the founder of the PHILOS-L mailing list.

 Education and career

 Clark was born on 30 October 1945 in Luton, Bedfordshire.
 His family originally came from Shropshire and Staffordshire.
 His father, D. A. R. Clark, was an apprentice railway engineer who became a technology teacher, and was later appointed principal of Middlesbrough Technical College, now Teesside University, then principal of Nottingham Technical College, now Nottingham Trent University.
 His mother, M. K. Clark, was a teacher and the daughter of Samuel Finney.
 Clark was raised in the Anglican tradition.

 After attending Nottingham High School (1956–1964), Clark won a scholarship to Balliol College, Oxford (1964–1968), graduating with a first-class honours degree in greats (classics) in 1968, followed by a fellowship at All Souls (1968–1975).
 He was awarded his Doctor of Philosophy degree in 1973.
 Brannon Hancock writes that the philosophers Arthur Prior and Sir Anthony Kenny had a great intellectual influence on Clark at Balliol, while Robin Zaehner was one of his greatest influences at All Souls.

 After Oxford, Clark lectured in moral philosophy at the University of Glasgow for nine years, until he was appointed professor of philosophy at Liverpool in 1984.
 He retired from this post at the end of 2009.
 Clark has also been a visiting professor at Vanderbilt University and held an Alan Richardson Fellowship at Durham University.